Finland's Relations and Development Cooperation in Central Asia

 - Inclusive market economy will support the eradication of poverty and inequality

 - Citizens will have better opportunities to benefit from economic development

 Ongoing programmes and projects

-- Support to an Aid for Trade project in Central Asia (Phase IV), implemented by the United Nations Development Programme (UNDP), EUR 6 million in 2018–2023
+- Support to an Aid for Trade project in Kyrgyz Republic, Tajikistan and Uzbekistan implemented by the United Nations Development Programme (UNDP), EUR 6.8 million in 2022–2025

 Finland's development cooperation to promote sustainable management of natural resources and resilience to the impacts of climate change

 Finnish development cooperation supports the sustainable management of natural resources and monitoring and adaptation to the impacts of climate change.

 Expected outcome: Natural resources will be managed in a more sustainable manner and resilience to climate change will improve